 MARTS is a society that welcomes all hams to be members.
 It does so without any discrimination toward race, creed or religion.
 Being an open society, it is very fortunate to have in its membership many employees of Motorola, who have come forward to give support and help toward this project to link up the repeaters.
 Having professionals in various fields of engineering as its members, MARTS was able to obtain technical formation from these people to form a working paper for the implementation of this project.
 Support in the form of technical expertise and equipment made the project a reality.
 Extra repeaters were installed on Bukit Bendera in Penang, Gunung Berincang in Cameron Highlands, Gunung Ulu Kali in Genting Highlands, Gunung Ledang in northern Johor, and Gunung Pulai in southern Johor.
 For safety and security reasons the repeaters were all installed at Telekom Malaysia hill station towers and buildings.

-Today, we have the completed task: ability to QSO (contact) from the north of peninsula Malaysia in Perlis till Johor Bahru in the south.
+Today, we have the completed task: ability to QSO (contact) from the north of peninsula Malaysia in Perlis till Johor Bahru in the south and not forgetting Sabah and Sarawak.